hjdhjd/homebridge-unifi-protect/docs/Doorbell.md

 Enter automation support for doorbell ring events in this plugin.
 If you choose to enable support for doorbell ring automation, you can create HomeKit automations based on doorbell ring events.
 Here's how it works:

-  * Enable the `Enable.Doorbell.Trigger` feature option in the plugin configuration.
+  * Enable the `Doorbell.Trigger` feature option in the plugin configuration.
 See the [Feature Options](https://github.com/hjdhjd/homebridge-unifi-protect/blob/master/docs/FeatureOptions.md#doorbell) documentation for more information on feature options.

   * This will create a contact sensor service on the doorbell.
 Whenever the doorbell rings, the contact sensor will be triggered and set to the *open* state for two seconds, before resetting to the *closed* state again.